· 8 minutes read

 Backend is typical data crunching code.
-Fetch data somewhere, push data into it, persist/load it, process it.
+Fetch data from somewhere, push data somwhere else, persist/load it, process it.
 It requires computing power, storage and network.
 The amount of business logic often is surprisingly small here, most actual working hours are on tuning, optimization and scaling.
 If you picked PHP or Ruby to build a backend service, you will very fast end up implementing different caching techniques, load balancing between multiple instances of the same service, establishing complex deployment workflows.

 Imagine your backend technology magically is so fast and simple, that you have no need to even think about caching or spawing multiple instances?
 When deployment is as simple as just copying a file?
 With no thoughts about dependency management on the server?
 And confidence that things will work as intended without carefully watching traffic and testing everything after a deployment?
 Sounds too good to be true?
 Actually, this stuff exists.

 What now follows is the result of many years of experience, always having the luxurious position to test promises/results on production right away.

 Enter Rust, a modern systems programming language.
 Emotional topics like syntax or cargo culting aside: it is the perfect tool for all things backend!
 Why?

 - it is statically compiled with support for static linking and